Skip to content

 Three surfaces, one source:

-• The Admin UI is the human surface — a generated SvelteKit app for browsing and editing rows, served at http://localhost:3333.
+• The Admin UI is the human surface — a generated SvelteKit app for browsing and editing rows (and running exposed functions from an “Actions” page), served at http://localhost:3333.

-• MCP context is the AI surface — six read-only tools that teach an agent what your schema means, over stdio or HTTP (default port 3334).
+• MCP context is the AI surface — read-only tools (including describe_functions for the exposed RPC actions) that teach an agent what your schema means, over stdio or HTTP (default port 3334).

 You maintain one thing: the schema and its COMMENT text.
 Kozou keeps all three surfaces derived from it, which is why they never drift.
 To shape what those surfaces show, write it in the database — see COMMENT conventions.